-Pupils who break a classroom rule will benefit from a low level strategy such as a private non-confrontational verbal reminder by the teacher.
-Before this is used, teachers might use 'the look' or move towards the pupil in a non-threatening way.
-These are appropriate classroom management techniques which every teacher should use to support the pupil making a right choice (please see Appendix A for strategies).
-It is important to note strategies should aim always to deescalate unwanted behaviours, e.g. avoid a public warning instead quieter reminders as pupil embarrassment may lead to escalating behaviours.
+Pupils who break a classroom rule will benefit from a low-level appraoch such as a private non-confrontational verbal reminder by the teacher.
+Before this is used, teachers might use 'look' or a non-verbal cue, such as moving towards the pupil in a non-threatening way.
+These are appropriate classroom management techniques which every teacher should use to support the pupil making the right choice

+(please see Appendix A for strategies).
+It is important to note strategies should always aim to de-escalate unwanted behaviours, e.g. avoid a public warning and instead issue private / quieter reminders as pupil embarrassment may lead to escalating behaviours.